cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 In order to follow the tutorial, you must use the binary of a chain with the group module, using a v0.46+ version of the SDK.
 For demonstration purposes, you will use `simd`, the simulation app of the Cosmos SDK.

-For installing `simd`, first clone the Cosmos SDK GitHub repository:
+To install `simd`, first clone the Cosmos SDK GitHub repository and checkout the right version:

 ```sh
 git clone https://github.com/cosmos/cosmos-sdk --depth=1